Emeriego/alx-low_level_programming/README.md

-This is my first repository of C
+This is the repo for low level programming.
+Done on the 10th of August 2023